 Assess Health Literacy

 Health literacy is how well an individual can obtain, process, and understand health information and services needed.
 It is largely dependent on things like culture, existing knowledge of health topics, and communication skills.
-When individuals understand their health (i.e., they are health literate), they are better able to communicate their needs with healthcare professionals, better able to understand and fill out complex forms and navigate the healthcare system, and they are better able to engage in their self-care and disease management.
+When individuals understand their health (i.e., they are health literate), they can better communicate their needs with healthcare professionals, better able to understand and fill out complex forms and navigate the healthcare system.
+They are better able to engage in their self-care and disease management.

 In practice, how do you know your patients understand you and their health needs?
-Here are some tips to assess health literacy and improve understanding:
+Here are some tips for assessing health literacy and improving understanding: